 In today’s Internet era, this is magnified.
 Perhaps I am too suspicious when it comes to finances, but even an organisation that I support wholeheartedly, The Australian Shareholders Association, seems a little suspect in recent years in its educational activities.

 A tour of my experiences in the share market might help those starting out.
 First, I am going to cover the basics.
-The second article on value investing will look at the best approaches to investing in shares.
+The second article 2 Value Investing will look at the best approaches to investing in shares.
 The third article will detail my personal experiences warts and all.

 In Q Research, I often used the David O’Gilvie 1963 quote based on an earlier one: where he bemoaned the reluctance of marketing executives to use their own judgement; instead they use research as a drunkard uses a lamp post for support, rather than for illumination.